I hope you will agree with me when I say:

-While the lens you attach to your camera comes with a focal length, depending of the type of camera you attach to it, its focal length can actually vary.
+While the lens you attach to your camera comes with a focal length, depending on the type of camera you attach to it, its focal length can actually vary.

 What this means is that any lens attached to an APS-C camera like the Nikon D3500 DSLR will need to have its focal length multiplied by the crop sensor to get its effective focal length.

-The actual focal length of the lens remains unchanged, but switching camera bodies that have different sensor size will change what the picture will look like.
+The actual focal length of the lens remains unchanged, but switching camera bodies that have different sensor sizes will change what the picture will look like.

-When considering a lens, there are number of categories defined by ranges of focal lengths (see image above).
+When considering a lens, there is a number of categories defined by ranges of focal lengths (see image above).

 With focal lengths typically between 24mm to 35mm, this is where distortion stop appearing unnatural.

-Standard lenses with focal lengths between 35mm to 70mm produce images that closely reproduce what our eye see.
-They are great walk around lenses and very popular.
+Standard lenses with focal lengths between 35mm to 70mm produce images that closely reproduce what our eyes see.
+They are great walk-around lenses and very popular.